Zhanli-Li/LLM-crypto/README.md

 Report is `Report.pdf`

-Code is `实证.ipynb`, there is a guideline in this notebook.
+Code is `code.ipynb`, there is a guideline in this notebook.

 Inspired by [Alpha Arena Benchmark](https://nof1.ai/)